N

 Nmorocco

-Aït Benhaddou Day Trip From Marrakech: Worth It Or Skip?
+Aït Benhaddou Day Trip from Marrakech: Worth It or Skip It?

 Destinations

-Aït Benhaddou Day Trip From Marrakech: Worth It Or Skip?
+Aït Benhaddou Day Trip from Marrakech: Worth It or Skip It?

 Share:WhatsApp

-A Marrakech local explains whether the Aït Benhaddou day trip is worth it, what to actually see, and when to combine it with the Sahara instead.
+A Marrakech local explains whether the Aït Benhaddou day trip is worth it, what is actually worth seeing, and when to combine it with the desert instead.

 Aït Benhaddou is the most famous kasbah in Morocco.
-UNESCO World Heritage Site.
-Filming location for Game of Thrones, Gladiator, The Mummy, Lawrence of Arabia and countless others.
-It is also 4 hours of driving from Marrakech, each way.
+A UNESCO World Heritage Site.
+A filming location for Game of Thrones, Gladiator, The Mummy, Lawrence of Arabia, and many more.
+It is 4 hours from Marrakech in each direction.
 So is the day trip worth it?
 Here is the honest answer.

 What Aït Benhaddou Actually Is

-A fortified earthen city on the southern slopes of the High Atlas.
-Built from rammed earth, straw and palm wood, the same technique used for thousands of years across the Sahara.
+A fortified earthen town on the southern slopes of the Atlas Mountains.
+Built with rammed earth, straw, and palm wood, the same technique used for thousands of years in the Sahara.
 The site has been continuously inhabited since at least the 11th century.
-Today, only a few families still live inside the walls; most residents moved to a modern village across the river decades ago.
+Today, only a few families live inside the walls; most residents moved to a modern village on the other bank of the river decades ago.

 It is genuinely beautiful.
-The earthen towers, the labyrinth of alleys, the views from the top, the river running below.
-On the right light, especially late afternoon, the kasbah glows orange against the deep blue sky.
-It is one of the most photographed places in Morocco for a reason.
+The earthen towers, the maze of alleys, the views from the top, and the river running below.
+In the right light, especially in the afternoon, the kasbah glows orange against a deep blue sky.
+There is a reason it is one of the most photographed places in Morocco.

 The Honest Geography Problem

-Aït Benhaddou is 195 kilometres from Marrakech via the Tizi n''Tichka pass.
-This is a winding mountain road that climbs from 450 metres to 2,260 metres before descending.
+Aït Benhaddou is 195 kilometres from Marrakech via the Tizi n'Tichka.
+It is a winding mountain road that climbs from 450 metres to 2,260 metres before descending.
 Driving time:

-• Marrakech to Aït Benhaddou: 4 hours, sometimes 4.5 in summer traffic
+• From Marrakech to Aït Benhaddou: 4 hours, sometimes 4.5 in peak summer

-• So a one day trip is 8 to 9 hours of driving for 2 to 3 hours at the kasbah.
-That is the central tension of this trip.
+• So a day trip is 8 to 9 hours of driving against two to three hours at the kasbah.
+This is the main argument about this trip.

 When the Day Trip Is Worth It

-If you have only one extra day in Marrakech and you really want to see Aït Benhaddou, the day trip works.
-Here is the realistic itinerary.
+If you have one spare day in Marrakech and really want to see Aït Benhaddou, the day trip works.
+Here is the realistic schedule.

-• 7am to 11am: drive over the Tizi n''Tichka with two photo stops
+• 7am to 11am: driving over the Tizi n'Tichka with two photo stops

-• 11am to 1pm: arrive at Aït Benhaddou, walk up through the kasbah, climb to the top, walk back down
+• 11am to 1pm: arrive at Aït Benhaddou, walk through the kasbah, climb to the top, and come back down

-• 1pm to 2:30pm: lunch in or near the village (usually at a riad with kasbah view)
+• 1pm to 2:30pm: lunch in or near the village (usually at a riad with a view of the kasbah)

-• 2:30pm to 6:30pm: drive back to Marrakech, with a stop at Telouet kasbah and an Atlas village
+• 2:30pm to 6:30pm: driving back to Marrakech, with a stop at Telouet Kasbah and an Atlas village

 • 7pm: arrive in Marrakech

 • Total: 12 hours away from your riad.
-About 8 hours of it in the car.
+About 8 of them in the car.

 This is doable.
 Many travellers do it and enjoy it.
 But honestly, it is a long day for a relatively short visit.